irkaal/irkaal.github.io/blog/tibble-a-simple-data-frame-in-r.md

 ---
-title: 'tibble: A Simple Data Frame in R'
+title: "tibble: A Simple Data Frame in R"
 description: The tibble package provides a modern alternative to data frame by keeping only what works.
 In other words, it is a simpler and improved data frame.
 Here's why.
 authorName: Alvin N.
-date: '30 Aug.
-2020'
+date: "30 Aug.
+2020"
-thumbnail: 'assets/blog/tibble-a-simple-data-frame-in-r/tibble.webp'
+thumbnail: "assets/blog/tibble-a-simple-data-frame-in-r/tibble.webp"
 published: true
 ---

 ## What is a tibble?

 According to the tibble [documentation](https://tibble.tidyverse.org), a tibble, or `tbl_df`, is a modern reimagining of the `data.frame`, keeping what time has proven to be effective, and throwing out what is not.

 ### Why "tibble"?